questdb/py-tsbs-benchmark/README.md

 # py-tsbs-benchmark
-Benchmark ingestion of the [TSBS](https://github.com/timescale/tsbs) "dev ops" (a.k.a. 'cpu') dataset into QuestDB via ILP using the [`questdb`](https://py-questdb-client.readthedocs.io/en/latest/) Python library and Pandas.
+Benchmark ingestion of the [TSBS](https://github.com/timescale/tsbs) "dev ops" (a.k.a. 'cpu') dataset into QuestDB via ILP uses the [`questdb`](https://py-questdb-client.readthedocs.io/en/latest/) Python library and Pandas.

-The TSBS project is written in Go, we replicate the same logic here in Python: The generated data has the same columns, datatypes, cardinality etc. Scroll to the end to see a sample.
+The TSBS project is written in Go, and we replicate the same logic here in Python: The generated data has the same columns, datatypes, cardinality etc. Scroll to the end to see a sample.

-To run these benchmarks you will need:
+To run these benchmarks, you will need:
 * Modern hardware with multiple cores and enough ram to hold a large Pandas dataset in memory.
 * Python 3.10 and [poetry](https://python-poetry.org/).